One of the great 'mystics', proficient in portraying a simple, step by step way to getting into deep relationship with Jesus, unlike anyone else.

 Reasoning is nothing more than forcing the information we are receiving to go through our five senses, and be submitted to them, in an orderly fashion, so that we might feel in control.

 Anything that we are incapable of ‘decoding’ with our limited ‘powers’, is seen as a major cause of anxiety, as it brings a friend, the feeling that we are not the centre of our universe, that we are not supposed to be in absolute control.

 It’s a wonderful release for the ones trapped inside a self-centered reality, and also the most frightening thing to do, it can easily be described as standing on the edge of a pitch dark abyss, with one hand holding onto a rope, and having to let go, and fall, with no promise of what’s next.

 No wonder the way is open for everyone, and yet, so few find it.
-It’s the ultimate test of will, and yet, the most available artefact that ever existed.
+It’s the ultimate test of will, for the most available artifact that ever existed.
 It’s an amazing contrast that bends reality itself, it calls for everyone, rejects no-one, and accepts but one… the one that persists.

 ‘’Persistence and determination.
 These two alone are omnipotent.’’ - Chris Eubank

 Nothing and nobody can stop a man that is willing to go on, regardless of how many times he falls and to what degree he suffers.
 This alone will get you anywhere and open any door.
 It’s the ultimate meta-key if you will, that replaces all other keys and makes them redundant.